tpokorra/user_cas/README.md

 **Disable CAS logout**: If checked, you will only be logged out from Owncloud and not from your CAS instance.
 Default: off

+**Comma separated list of servers which can send logout requests**: Provide a list of servers which can send logout requests for your CAS ticket (leave empty if you do not want to restrict logout to defined servers).

 **Autocreate user after first CAS login?**: Ich checked, users authenticated against CAS are automatically created.
 This means, users which did not exist in the database yet, authenticate against CAS and the app will create and store them in the Owncloud database on their first login.
 Default: on

 **Update user data after each CAS login?**: If checked, the data provided by CAS is used to update Owncloud user attributes each time the user logs in.
 Default: on